MishraShikhar/OCVS/OCVS/ProvisionOCVS.md

 - An Oracle Cloud Infrastructure account with service limit of atleast **3 Bare Metal DenselIO 2.52** compute shape in the same availability domain.
 - A **virtual cloud network** with a recommended CIDR size of **/22** or greater.
-- A subnet within the aforementioned vcn with a **/24** CIDR size for the workloads.
+- A private subnet within the aforementioned vcn with a **/24** CIDR size for the workloads.

 ## Steps